 Sodium Hydroxide

 NaOH, also known as caustic soda, is a powerful alkali with a wide range of industries and applications.
 Its function as a key element in the saponification process, which produces lye soap, accounts for its versatility.
 Soap is produced due to the chemical reaction that sodium hydroxide facilitates, making it a key component of personal hygiene products.
 This alkali, which is renowned for being caustic, has the potential to cause severe burns when it comes into contact with the skin, highlighting the need for careful protection measures and the use of suitable safety equipment.
-To learn more about this substance, you can click on Exploring Sodium Hydroxide and its chemical and physical properties.

 Potassium Hydroxide